alberon/awe/docs/installation.rst

  Linux
 ----------------------------------------

 Awe is developed and tested on Linux.
 It should run on Mac OS X too, but it hasn't been tested.
-It won't work on Windows because it uses symlinks.
+It probably won't work on Windows (at least not 100%) because it uses symlinks.

 .. admonition:: Future Plans
     :class: note

-    I could add Windows support if there is demand for it, but this would add complexity (e.g. symlinks to ``bower_components/`` would not be possible) and some features may not be possible (e.g. deployment via SSH).
+    I could add Windows support if there is demand for it, but this would add some complexity (e.g. symlinks to ``bower_components/`` would not be possible so the files would need to be copied instead).

 ----------------------------------------